 In his autobiography, Fairbanks describes his education as being “very dicey.”
 He reluctantly began his education at an exclusive school in Los Angeles, California called the Hollywood School for Girls.
 After the divorce of his parents, he and his mother moved to New York and he experienced his first educational slump.
 After a period of no schooling, he was finally enrolled in New York’s Bovee School, an exclusive boys grammar school.
 At this time, his mother entered him into an after school drill academy called the Knickerbocker Grey’s institution.
 Fairbanks was assigned to the Drum Corps. and only lasted one year in the institution before leaving.
 He moved back to the west coast and was enrolled in the Harvard Military School in Los Angeles.
 The last school he attended was the Pasadena Polytechnic School.
 The school was far away from home but the drive allowed him to spend some quality time with his father.
 The school also provided him with his first experience as a stage actor.
 Not long after, he and his mother moved to France where he was tutored and took lessons in painting, drawing, and sculpting (all art forms that Fairbanks continued to create during his lifetime).
 His private lessons continued upon moving back to Los Angeles where he was to begin making his first film.

 Fairbanks’ star continued to rise throughout the 1930s.
 Splitting his time between Europe and the United States, he made 38 films in the 1930s.
 Notable films include Little Caesar (1931), Catherine the Great (1934), The Prisoner of Zenda (1937), and Gunga Din (1939).
-It was also during this time that he met his second wife, Mary Lee Epling, who had been previously married to the heir to the A&P Grocery Corporation.
+It was also during this time that he met his second wife, and true love, Mary Lee Epling, who had been previously married to the heir to the A&P Grocery Corporation.
 Fairbanks remained married to Mary Lee until her death in 1988.
 They had three daughters together – Victoria, Daphne, and Melissa.

 In 1934, Fairbanks created his own film company called Criterion Films, Ltd. The company had inadequate funding and was only able to release three films with the help of United Artists (the company founded in part by Fairbanks, Sr.).
-Fairbanks acted in two of the films: The Amateur Gentleman (1936) and Accused (1936).
-The third film made under his film company was When Thief Meets Thief (Jump for Glory in the U.K.).
+Fairbanks acted in three of the films: The Amateur Gentleman (1936), Accused (1936), and When Thief Meets Thief, also known as Jump for Glory (1937).
 Fairbanks resigned due to dissatisfaction with how the company was being managed.

 By 1937, Fairbanks had become increasingly involved in political affairs surrounding the growing tensions in Europe.
 It was during this period that he began to work closely with President Roosevelt.
 He performed official and semi-official tasks for the President including a trip to Latin America where he was to attempt to convince Latin Americans to side with the Allies.
 In 1940, he became the national vice president and head of the Southern California branch of the White Committee.
 The White Committee was an organization that attempted to shift public opinion by encouraging Americans to defend and aid the Allies in Europe.
 To show his support of the Allies, Fairbanks established Douglas Voluntary Hospitals in the British countryside from 1939 to roughly 1943.

 In 1941, Fairbanks joined the United States Naval Reserve as a lieutenant (j.g.) and headed out to the seas.
 Over the next few years, he served on destroyers, helped develop deception tactics, was the brains behind the creation of the Beach Jumpers unit, and was involved in several invasions in Italy and France.
 For his achievements in the war, he won several medals and was made an honorary knight by King George VI (See Military).
 Fairbanks left the service as a Lieutenant Commander.
 He continued to serve in the Naval Reserves until his retirement in 1955.
 He retired as a Captain.

 Fairbanks continued to act throughout the 1940s.
 Before heading out to war, he starred in The Corsican Brothers (1941).
 After the war, he made one of his most memorable films Sinbad, the Sailor (1947).
 Another notable film from this period is The Exile (1947) in which he produced, wrote, and starred.